L.A.'s Finest: Filming

 Principal photography for the pilot began in early April 2018 in Los Angeles, California.

 On February 21, 2019, executive producer and showrunner Brandon Sonnier was seriously injured during the shooting of a car stunt at the Port of Los Angeles when the vehicle accidentally crashed into the video village area of the set, which led to a partial amputation on his right leg.
 Brandon Margolis sustained minor injuries.

 Release

 United States

 On February 7, 2019, the official trailer for the series was released.
 The series premiered on Spectrum on May 13, 2019.
 L.A.'s Finest is the first premium content show made for the cable provider and the debut of its Spectrum Originals banner of exclusive programming.
 In June 2019, Spectrum Originals renewed the series for a second season, which premiered on September 9, 2020.

 In May 2020, Fox acquired the broadcast rights for the series' first season to fill in primetime broadcast hours due to production suspensions during the COVID-19 pandemic and premiered on September 21, 2020.

 In January 2021, the first season was added to Netflix.
 The second season was added on Amazon in July 2021.
+It also been made available on free streaming service Tubi.